sodiqadewole/my_website-academic/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: PhD in Artificial Intelligence
+    - course: PhD in Systems Engineering
       institution: Stanford University
       year: 2012
     - course: BSc in Mechanical Engineering